jrdegbe/thamesthrive-api/docs/qa/code/plugins1.md

 # My plugin is not visible on plugin list?

-If your plugin is not visible on the plugin list in Tracardi, it is possible that you forgot to register the plugin in the `tracardi/service/setup/setup_plugins.py` file.
+If your plugin is not visible on the plugin list in ThamesThrive, it is possible that you forgot to register the plugin in the `ThamesThrive/service/setup/setup_plugins.py` file.
 To resolve this issue, follow these steps:

 1. Open the `setup_plugins.py` file in a text editor.
 2. Locate the section where other plugins are registered.